Overview

 Next Steps

-After integrating the information collection:
+After integrating the payment collection:

 Security and PCI Compliance

-• Secure Data Collection: Sensitive payment information (card number, CVC, expiry) is collected within secure iframes hosted by nekuda.
+• Secure Data Collection: Sensitive information (card number, CVC, expiry) is collected within secure iframes hosted by nekuda.
 This data never touches your servers directly.

 • Tokenization: Upon successful submission, the SDK returns a secure, single-use token representing the information details.
 This token can be safely passed to your backend.